iost-official/iost-docs/docs/4-running-iost-node/Metrics.md

 ## Deploying Prometheus

-If you are running an IOST node, and wouuld like to look up the metrics of the node, follow these steps:
+If you are running an IOST node, and would like to look up the metrics of the node, follow these steps:

 * Run prometheus `pushgateway`